matthuynh/survival-games/README.md

         - Careful!
 This removes your most RECENT commit!
 Your most recent commit should be the temp commit
 5. Do `git log` to see if you have successfully deleted your most recent commit
     - The reason why we want to delete our most recent commit is because we don't want to push `client/build` to GitHub
-6. Do `git status` -- you may see that `build` is staged for commit.
-What you can do now is delete the `build` folder, `rm -rf build`.
-Your `git status` will still look a bit messy, so just do `git add --all`.
-Now your `git status` should be clean and show no changes!
+6. Do `git status` -- you may see that `build` is staged for commit
+    - What you can do now is delete the `build` folder, `cd client && rm -rf build && cd ..`
+    - Now, your `git status` will still look a bit messy, so just do `git add --all`
+    - Do `git status` again.
+It should be clean and show no changes!

+One liner (combines steps 3 - 6): `cd client && npm run build && cd .. && git add --all && git commit -m "Temporary Commit for Heroku" && git push heroku master --force && git reset --soft HEAD~1 && cd client && rm -rf build && cd .. && git add --all`

 ### Useful Heroku Commands
 - Check if an instance of the Heroku app is up